GoogleCloudPlatform/compute-migration-scripts/instances-to-stateful-mig/README.md

 *   All source instances must have the same instance configuration.
 *   Boot disks must be stateless.
-*   Stateful IPs are not supported.
+*   Preservation of IP addresses is not supported.
 *   The script stops all the running standalone source instances.
 *   The script doesn't reuse the standalone VM names in the MIG.